rightstech/data-science-for-business/material/script.md

 Countries decided they never wanted the atrocities that happened during World War II to happen again.
 Over time, since then, we have gained ten international human rights treaties following this declaration.

-### 1.5.2 A few important human rights treaties for our topic, women in STEM
+### 1.5.2 A few important human rights treaties for our topic, women in STEM, are:

 * 1966 - Covenant on Civil and Political Rights, CCPR, and its two Optional Protocols
 * 1966 - International Covenant on Economic, Social and Cultural Rights, CESCR